young170/Microprocessor_Application/notes/ARM_Processor_Fundamentals.md

 ### Memory Management
 **MMU** vs **MPU**
 * Memory management unit: provides **translation** from virtual-to-physical addresses.
+  * Can load more complex OS such as Linux.
 * Memory protection unit: each region is defined with specific access permissions.
 Difference is how memory is mapped.

+## Miscellaneous
+* big.LITTLE